leohsu1124/letterboxd/README.md

 1. **Data Foundations**

    Started off by importing my `ratings.csv` into a table in order to build an ID resolution step & map each rated movie to its `tmdb_id` in the [TMDB](https://www.themoviedb.org/) dataset.
-We can utilize the [TMDB API](https://developer.themoviedb.org/docs/getting-started) to implement the mapping with a `title + year` search (TMDB `/search/movie`) and if needed, can distinguish through features like movie release year, runtime, etc.
+We can utilize the [TMDB API](https://developer.themoviedb.org/docs/getting-started) to implement the mapping with a `title + year` search (TMDB `/search/movie`) and if needed, can distinguish through features like movie release year, runtime, etc. I personally opted for the [TMDBSimple](https://github.com/celiao/tmdbsimple) wrapper for convenience.

    We also want to do the same thing to the `watched.csv` for future cross-reference purposes and eliminate any recommendations that are movies seen but not rated.